nyantee/ashen733__AlgoSims2016/README.md

 Exercise C

 The class flocking exampes in the class folder wouldn't work on my computer.
 I tried copy and pasting Vivian's code from her GitHub and using the OF debug trick that we used but couldn't figure it out.
 So for this exercise, I applied the 3D effect to the seek and avoid example.

+Week 9

+Exercise A

+I used perlin noise to make  a wave form that moves across the page

+Exercise B

+I change the direction of the vector feild with mousex and mousey and with a GUI

+Exercise C

+I was experimenting with different ways to effect the amount of noise in the example through GUIs but didn't get very far